youngalfred/bowtie-sdk/vue/README.md

 ![Language: TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)

 This Bowtie demo was developed with Vue 3 and Vite.
-# The Young Alfred Bowtie SDK: A Basic Angular Implementation Demo
+# The Young Alfred Bowtie SDK: A Basic Vue3 Implementation Demo

-This repository contains two items:
-1. an Angular app, which implements a complete, functional, and interactive UI for the Young Alfred Bowtie SDK.
-2. a simple implementation of the forwarding server.

 ## The implementation

-In the `./src` folder, you will find a complete Angular implementation of the application process.
-Because the form is highly dynamic, it is not a traditional HTML form, but instead a reactive system that maintains keys and values internally.
-With every significant button click, dropdown selection, and input keystroke, the application is automatically checked, validated, and updated.
+The Vue demo is more advanced (compared to both the Vanilla JS and Angular demos) in that it demos how to render questions based on the current url, guards which pages can be viewed (based on the policy type and portfolio validation status), and is much closer to the insurance experience offered at www.credible.com/insurance and www.youngalfred.com.

 The implementation consists of several components that generate the standard HTML input objects:

-- root component that contains, watches, and re-renders as the dynamic portfolio object is updated (`app.component`)
-- parent component to all field groups (and individual fields) (`field-group.component`)
-- text box (`text-field.component`)
+- text input (`Text.vue`)
+- file input (`File.vue`)
-- check box (`checkbox-field.component`)
+- check input (`Check.vue`)
-- select dropdown (`select-field.component`)
+- select input (`Select.vue`)
+- multi-select input (`MultiSelect.vue`)
-- radio button (`radio-field.component`)
+- radio button input (`Radio.vue`)

-And two managerial functions:

-- the renderer for nested collections of application questions (`makeFieldGroups`)
-- the reducer that adds event handlers to each field object (`propsReducer`)

-Plus, `updateField`, which serves as a re-usable event handler.

 ## The forwarding server